dmoore247/dbsql-tools/README.md

 <img width="661" alt="image" src="https://github.com/user-attachments/assets/6978e97a-d76e-4949-bcbf-ff7c45b04276">

-This tool automatically generates a dashboard to identify SQL workloads running on Interactive Clusters, which would be more efficiently managed by a more specialized DBSQL Warehouse endpoints.
+This tool automatically generates a dashboard to identify SQL workloads running on Interactive Clusters, which would be more efficiently managed by more specialized DBSQL Warehouse endpoints.

 ## Prerequisites